 3.4 EPS Metering Facility Processes and Forms

-(1) ERCOT shall make all reasonable efforts to establish consensus for all revisions to any existing or new procedures or forms in discussions with the Metering Working Group (MWG) prior to implementation.
-Unless included in Section 11, Appendices, such processes and forms shall be located on the ERCOT website.
+(1) ERCOT shall make reasonable efforts to establish consensus in discussions with the Metering Working Group (MWG) prior to implementation of substantive revisions to existing or proposed EPS Metering Facility forms listed on the ERCOT-Polled Settlement Metering webpage.

+ERCOT Settlement Metering Operating Guide

+Section 12

+Attachment A

-EPS Metering Design ProposalPurpose
+EPS Metering Design Proposal

+Date TBD

+Purpose

 The EPS Metering Design Proposal is the initial document required from a Transmission and/or Distribution Provider (TDSP) to obtain ERCOT approval of a proposed EPS Metering Facility design.
 The EPS metering design proposal includes general facility information, contact information, metering facility details, and a one line drawing showing an overview of the metering facility design.
 The Resource owner (if the design proposal is for a generation site) must agree with the design proposal submitted by the TDSP.